JuniorIsAJitterbug/vhs-decode-docs/docs/Speed-Testing.md

+---
-# Processing Speed Testing Guide
+title: Processing Speed Testing Guide
+---

 This guide is for testing processing speed on hardware configurations with new or old code in the vhs/ld/cvbs decode suits.